pinkgranny/1assignment-yearbook/README.md

 ## Stretch Goals

-1. Make the photos look nice on retina displays (high pixel density). _Hint: search google for ideas!_
+1. Make the photos look nice on retina displays (high pixel density).
 1. Align the cards to the center of the page.
 1. Use box shadows to make the cards look like Polaroid pictures.